Bosnia and Herzegovina

 Is Bosnia and Herzegovina Safe?

-Yes, we stayed for two months in Mostar and Sarajevo and felt very safe.
+Yes.
+The country is generally safe for tourists.
+We stayed for two months in Mostar and Sarajevo and felt very safe.

 Is It Safe to Rent a Car and Drive in Bosnia?